marijnh/Eloquent-JavaScript/10_modules.md

 {{index "destructuring binding"}}

-The interface of `ordinal` is a single function, whereas `date-names` exports an object containing multiple things—the two values we use are arrays of names.
+The interface of `ordinal` is a single function, whereas `date-names` exports an object containing multiple things—`days` and `months` are arrays of names.
 Destructuring is very convenient when creating bindings for imported interfaces.